jparker/search_lingo/README.md

 ActiveRecord models, it should be usable with other data stores provided they let you build complex queries by chaining together simpler queries.

-Be advised this software is still settling, and some of the internals are still subject to significant change.

 ## Installation

 Add this line to your application's Gemfile: